Byron's Memoirs: Contents

 The disparity between the first and second parts may help to explain the very wide range of opinions from the other witnesses.
 Byron's discarded lover Lady Caroline Lamb thought the Memoirs "were of no value – a mere copy-book", and Lady Burghersh is reported to have said that she found them so unobjectionable that she would have allowed her 15-year-old daughter to read them.
 Lord Holland thought "some of them were agreeable enough".
 Lord John Russell had read the greater part of the MS. His memory was that "three or four pages of it were too gross and indelicate for publication...the rest, with few exceptions, contained little traces of Lord Byron's genius, and no interesting details of his life.
 His early youth in Greece, and his sensibility to the scenes around him, when resting on a rock in the swimming excursions he took from the Piraeus, were strikingly described.
 But, on the whole, the world is no loser by the sacrifice made of the Memoirs of this great poet."
 Another detail comes from Samuel Rogers, who claimed to have read in the Memoirs that "on his marriage-night, Byron suddenly started out of his first sleep; a taper, which burned in the room, was casting a ruddy glare through the crimson curtains of the bed; and he could not help exclaiming, in a voice so loud that he wakened Lady B., 'Good God, I am surely in hell!'".
 Lord Rancliffe thought they were "of a low, pot-house description".
+Elizabeth Palgrave, in a letter discovered in 2024, told her father, Dawson Turner, that she "read it with the utmost interest & avidity.
+It is grievous to read his declaration of indifference to his wife & of aversion to her mother, whom he never mentions but by the most opprobrious epithets...All the families in the neighbourhood whom his Lordship met, are mentioned by name & classed in the wittiest but most cruel manner.
+Ld Byron evidently set his mind to evil - he takes delight in recording his own wickedness".
 William Gifford, the editor of the Quarterly Review, read the manuscript for Murray and reported to him, according to Hobhouse, that "the whole Memoirs were fit only for a brothel and would damn Lord B. to everlasting infamy if published."
 However, Gifford had held the same opinion of Byron's Don Juan, which was nevertheless published in Byron's lifetime.